sagemath/trac_to_gh/Issue 9593.md

 # Issue 9593: spring layout does not converge on some graphs

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9593

 Original creator: cwitty